Advanced localization of massive black hole coalescences with LISA: Time evolution of LISA pixel

 the upper sign is for $2a$, while the lower sign is for $2b$.
 Here $\bar{\mu}_N = \cos \bar{\theta}_N$, where $\bar{\theta}_N$ is the polar angle of the source. $\bar{\phi}_N$ is the azimuthal angle.
 The bars over the angles reflect that they are measured in the barycenter frame, rather than in a frame moving with LISA.
 (See \cite{lh06} for more details.)

 We find that at merger, the sky position error ellipse has a (median) major axis of $\sim 15-45$ arcminutes at $z = 1$, depending on system mass.
 This figure increases to $\sim 3-5$ degrees at $z = 5$.
 The minor axis ranges from $\sim 5-20$ arcminutes at $z = 1$ to $\sim 1-3$ degrees at $z = 5$.
 Finally, the luminosity distance errors $\Delta D_L/D_L$ are $\sim 0.002-0.007$ at $z = 1$ and $\sim 0.025-0.05$ at $z = 5$.
 It is important to note that these luminosity distance errors do not include the effects of weak lensing.
-Lensing due to intervening matter will magnify or demagnify the waves, causing an incorrect measurement of luminosity distance to the few percent level \cite{whm02,dhcf03}.
+Lensing due to intervening matter will magnify or demagnify the waves, causing an incorrect measurement of luminosity distance.
+The distance error scales with redshift roughly as $\Delta D_L/D_L \simeq 0.044 z$ for low $z$ \cite{hl05}.
+It is expected that this dependence will become flat at some transition redshift, most likely near $z \sim 3$ or $4$; the precise transition depends upon the (poorly understood) high redshift mass function.
+With the development of high-quality weak lensing maps, one might think that it would be possible to correct for the impact of lensing and recover much of the intrinsic GW distance measurement precision.
+Unfortunately, lensing noise arises mostly from structure on subarcminute scales that is not probed by shear maps, making any substantial correction impossible \cite{dhcf03}.

-We take an area of 10 square degrees as a useful benchmark for a ``good'' localization.
+A complete listing of the time-dependent results can be found in \cite{lh08}.
+To help summarize these results, we take an area of 10 square degrees as a useful benchmark for a `good' localization in the plane of the sky.
 This is roughly the field of view of the Large Synoptic Survey Telescope (LSST) \cite{t02}.
-For the luminosity distance, we consider a source to be well-localized when the distance error calculated from only the GWs drops below the error due to weak lensing, which we can roughly approximate as $5\%$ for this purpose.
-Then for low redshift ($z = 1$), sources are well-localized as far back as a month before merger for most masses.
-At $z = 3$, the sky position ellipse is smaller than 10 square degrees a few days before merger in the smallest two-thirds of the masses we consider.
-The luminosity distance error drops below the weak lensing limit a few days to a week before merger.
-Finally, at $z = 5$, the error ellipse is the size of the LSST field or smaller at most a day before merger, and only then in a few cases.
-The luminosity distance errors are worse than the lensing limit at all times before merger.
+Then for low redshift ($z = 1$), sources are well localized as far back as a month before merger for most masses.
+At $z = 3$, this condition is met a few days before merger, but only for a subset of the masses we consider.
+Finally, at $z = 5$, the error ellipse is the size of the LSST field or smaller at most a day before merger, and only then in very few cases.

+At $z = 1$, the luminosity distance errors increase to $\sim 2-4 \%$ a month before merger in most cases.
+Lensing should dominate the error budget for all but the highest masses, for which the source is in band too short a time to be well localized (if it is in band yet at all).
+At $z = 3$, the distance errors are as large as $\sim 10\%$ or more a month before merger; $\sim 20 \%$ becomes more typical at $z = 5$.
+Since the lensing error flattens out with redshift, these intrinsic errors might dominate, but the high-$z$ lensing noise is too uncertain to make a definite statement.